Navigation » List of Schools » Trinity Washington University » Health Services » SNHP 405 – Informatics and Data Management » Spring 2023 » Test 2

 Question #20

-A A recognition program for the highest performers in the organization.
-This group then meets on a regular basis to analyze and solve work-related problems and to recommend solutions to other departments.
+A A small group of workers from various departments who meet monthly to analyze and solve work-related problems and to recommend solutions to management.

 B A group of high performers with recognized skills in quality management who meet to analyze and solve work-related problems and to recommend solutions to other departments.